 At Pepperdine, we pride ourselves on a long tradition of welcoming women and other minority groups.
 This began when we opened our doors with the very first graduating class of 1938.
 In just the cohort of four, Carmen Landrum - a woman - was in the graduating class.

 Supporting women is not only part of our history, it is integral to our values and our business school vision to develop Best for the World leaders.
 In acknowledgment of and inspired by this robust population of bright and ambitious women, Bernice Ledbetter asked herself, "Are we doing enough?"

 Dr. Ledbetter is a faculty member at the Pepperdine University Graziadio Business School.
 A significant part of her impetus to establish the Center for Women in Leadership is her students, many of whom come to Pepperdine from places like China, Saudi Arabia, Europe, and South America.

 - How can we build leaders in our international women students who face unique challenges back home?

-- What research initiatives can we further among our female faculty?
+- What research initiatives can we further among our faculty?

-- How do we close the "confidence gap" and elevate the profile of women in the workplace and around the world?
+- How do we close the "confidence gap" and elevate the profile of people in the workplace and around the world?

 As Dr. Ledbetter says: "Now is the time.
 Tomorrow is too late."